openfaas/faas-netes/chart/openfaas/README.md

 > Note: even without a LoadBalancer or IngressController you can access your gateway at any time via `kubectl port-forward`.

-## Deploy OpenFaaS Community components
+## Deploy OpenFaaS Community Edition

+> The Community Edition is meant for open source developers

-> OpenFaaS PRO customers should read on to the next section.
+> OpenFaaS Pro customers should read on to the next section for production deployments.

 Now deploy OpenFaaS from the helm chart repo: